 There are several pay equity claims either recently raised, underway, or settled in the education sector relating particularly to non-teaching staff.
-These claims seek to address historic gender-based bias in the education workforce and provide equitable pay for covered employees.
+These claims seek to address historic sex-based bias in the education workforce and provide equitable pay for covered employees.

 - Librarians and Library Assistants' Pay Equity Claim

 - Science Technicians' Pay Equity Claim